srinay2007/Fake-review-detection/README.md

 # Unveiling Online Deception : Fake-review-detection using Deep Learning Techniques

-This is a thesis project done as part of my Masters in Data Science Program in Liverpool John Moore University, UK.
+This is a research thesis done towards Masters in Data Science Program in Liverpool John Moore University, UK.

 **The research topic** : Unveiling Online Deception : Fake Review Detection using Deep Learning Techniques.